jonkr/skattplot/README.md

 # Skattplott

-A Jupyter Notebook for calculating & visualising salary tax rates in Sweden.
+A Jupyter Notebook that visualises salary tax rates in Sweden.
+It uses the local Python package `atax` for the calculations. `atax` is a basic table-lookup-wrapper around raw text data files from Skatteverket.

 It produces plots like this one:
 ![plot of preliminary a-tax](example_plot.png "Preliminary A-tax 2021")